Budibase/website/content/blog/app-building/experimenting-with-rpa-and-low-code.md

 ![Type Test](https://res.cloudinary.com/daog6scxm/image/upload/v1679328599/cms/Type_Test_vz1fga.webp "Type Test")

 This time it’s created a *TYPE* command with the value *TEST* - since that’s what we typed into the text box.
-To let users set a value for this, we’ll add a *PROMPT* command to the start of our sequence and bind its output to the value of the *TYPE* step:
+To let users set a value for this, we’ll add a *PROMPT* command to the start of our sequence and bind its output to the value of the *TYPE* step, with /${appName}:

 ![Bind app name](https://res.cloudinary.com/daog6scxm/image/upload/v1679328599/cms/Bind_App_Name_uev1l5.webp "Bind app name")